York Castle Museum: 21st century

 In 2012, the Kirkgate street was redeveloped to reflect a broader view of Victorian society, including back alleys and a slum dwelling.

 A new £18 million redevelopment of the site was announced in 2017 as part of the 'Castle Gateway Project'.
 A redevelopment team was announced in February 2019.

 During the COVID-19 pandemic the museum, along with the other York Museums Trust sites, closed to the public on 23 March 2020.
 It was announced in July that the museum would reopen on 1 August (Yorkshire Day) 2020.
 The museum was forced to close a second time from 5 November 2020 as part of new national restrictions in England.
 It reopened on 2 December 2020 with a temporary 'Christmas on Kirkgate' experience featuring decorations, nutcracker dolls, snow, and music.
 York was moved into Tier 3 Restrictions on 31 December 2020, forcing the museum to again close.
 It reopened, on 19 May 2021.

 In January 2023 a wall on the outside of the Female Prison was daubed with "offensive graffiti".
-A 17-year old boy was boy was subsequently arrested on suspicion of racially aggravated criminal damage and being in possession of articles to commit criminal damage.
+A 17-year old boy was subsequently arrested on suspicion of racially aggravated criminal damage and being in possession of articles to commit criminal damage.

 On 27 September 2023 the Female Prison part of the museum was closed to the public as a precaution, following the discovery of RAAC in its roof.
 A report presented to the City of York Council on 9 April highlighted that this partial closure of the museum resulted in a loss of revenue of £400,000.
 CEO Kathryn Blacker called on the support of local MPs and the UK Government for emergency financial help because the Castle Museum was one of only three museums in the UK to have RAAC and the only listed building.